 Pinhão to Pocinho Train

-We woke up early and left our hotel room with a heavy hearth.
-I wanted to stay there for ever and ever, it was so nice.
+We woke up early and left our hotel room with a heavy heart.
+I wanted to stay there forever and ever, it was so nice.
 But a scenic train journey was waiting for us and the skies were blue!
-We went to the little train station of Pinhão and I went in to purchase tickets.
+We went to the little train station in Pinhão and I went in to purchase tickets.
 The man that sold the tickets said there was a strike and the 9.30 am train would not go.
 He said I could come back for the 11.30 am train and he ensured me that one would run.

 Mmhhh.. a bit bummed we debated what to do for 2 hours.
 We decided to take the car again and drive a part of the Douro Valley to Peso da Regua.
 It was gorgeous.
 The green hills, the gray river and the amazing villages we passed.
 We stopped a couple of times before heading back to Pinhão.